nickap/vue-exit-intent/README.md

-# Exit Intent Pop-up for VUE 3
+# Exit Intent Modal Pop-up for VUE 3
-Vue 3 pop-up that shows up when a user is leaving, or another threshold reached.
+Vue 3 Modal Pop-up that shows up when a user is leaving, or another threshold reached.
-## A flexible Pop-up not only for marketing purposes.
+## A flexible Modal Pop-up not only for marketing purposes.

 [Demo](https://vue-exit-intent.netlify.app/)

+This package created in favor of [this](https://dev.to/nickap/exit-intent-pop-up-how-to-publish-on-npm-vue-3-3bhm) guide.

 # Usage
 You can use this package as a **global component**.